WarDaddyy/telegram-bot-for-io.net-on-Windows-OS/repo/readme.md

 -Install both of them.

--Download finalversionionetbotforwindowsOS.py

--Download requirements.txt from repo
+-Download finalversionionetbotforwindowsOS.py and requirements.txt from repo https://github.com/WarDaddyy/telegram-bot-for-io.net-on-Windows-OS/tree/main/repo

 -In whichever directory the "requirements.txt" file is located, open PowerShell with "shift+right-click" and open the "PowerShell window from here" option.